Do You Know What’s Breadcrumbing in Dating Relationships?

 As I said earlier, breadcrumbing refers to stringing someone along without fully committing.

-Gaslighting, however, is a deliberate attempt to distort someone’s concept of reality, causing the victim to question their judgment and perceptions.
-Unlike breadcrumbing, gaslighting is a form of psychological abuse.
+Gaslighting, however, is a deliberate attempt to distort someone’s concept of reality, causing them to question their own judgment and perceptions.

 Breadcrumbing vs Flirting